georgemarian98/MovieBacklog/README.md

 * RestAPI for quering IMDB databse
 * PostgresDB

-The project is deployed with Docker on Heroku: https://moviebacklog.herokuapp.com/
+The project is currently running locally on my server but I'm planning to expose the aplication to used it outside my network